We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 太平 peace and security; peace and tranquility; peace; tranquility.

-I don't really like to do breakdowns like this, as the words altogether create their own unique meaning (encompassed in the main title above).
-Please take that into consideration.
+I don't like to do breakdowns like this, as the words altogether create their unique meaning (encompassed in the main title above).

 豬 is the character for boar, pig, or swine in Chinese and old Korean.